 When an Indiana McDonald’s runs out of Coke, the room changes temperature.
 People who would have taken what they were given suddenly have to choose.
 Kids who were on a single track of expectation derail.
 Adults who are trying to keep the day steady have to negotiate a new friction point.
 The line slows.
 The headcount shifts.
 The rhythm breaks.

 A touring clown lives on rhythm.
 I time my bits by the flow of a line, the steady slide of trays, the way the dining room swells and then lets go.
-When Coke is gone, the room is no longer steady.
-The room becomes negotiations.
+When Coke is gone, the room becomes negotiations.
 The room becomes a list of substitutions.
 The room becomes a small town meeting held at the counter while the fries cool behind it.

 Indiana is a place that respects the simple agreements.
 If the sign says Coke, the room expects Coke.
 If you take that agreement away, you ask the room to do extra work it did not plan for.
 That work gets paid by attention, and attention is the currency I do not have to spare.

 So yes, I am asking for a law that does not exist.
-I am asking that Indiana McDonald’s be required to keep Coke stocked in the same way a traveling performer is required to keep their shoes on.
-It is not about luxury.
-It is about keeping the room predictable enough for a small, clean performance to happen without a ripple of frustration.
+I am asking that Indiana McDonald’s be required to keep Coke stocked the way a travelling performer is required to keep their shoes on.
+Not about luxury.
+About keeping the room predictable enough for a small, clean performance to happen without a ripple.

 You can call it petty.
 I call it fieldcraft.